 Seminars based on topics of current research conducted by officers and students of the Institute formed as usual an essential part of the activities of the Institute.
 In all 25 seminars were delivered in the year.
-Dr. R. R. Bahadur, Professor of Statistics, Chicago University, U. S. A., Dr. J. S. Rustagi, Professor of Mathematics, Ohio State University, U.S.A., Dr. M. S. Khamis of F. A. O., Dr. J. N. K. Rao, Professor of Statistics, University of Texas, U. S. A., and Professor P.S.R.S.
-Rao, University of Rochestor, New York, U.S.A., visited the Institute and delivered lectures on topics of current research.
+Dr. R. R. Bahadur, Professor of Statistics, Chicago University, U. S. A., Dr. J. S. Rustagi, Professor of Mathematics, Ohio State University, U.S.A., Dr. M. S. Khamis of F. A. O., Dr. J. N. K. Rao, Professor of Statistics, University of Texas, U.S.A., and Professor P.S.R.S.
+Rao, University of Rochestor, New York, U.S.A., The Institute and delivered lectures on topics of current research.

-\ The designations : Deputy Statistical Adviser, Senicr Statistician and Statistician were changed to Senior Statistician, Statistician and Junior Statistician respectively from September, 1969 to ensure uniformity in designations with the scientists working in various institutes of I. C. A. R.
+The designations: Deputy Statistical Adviser, Senicr Statistician and Statistician were to Senior Statistician, Statistician and Junior Statistician respectively from 1969 to ensure uniformity in designations with the scientists working in various